TChotibut/ml-for-physical-scientists/Announcements.md

 # Announcement

 * [03-29-2021] Homework 4 is uploaded.
+You'll get to build your first deep networks from scratch!
 It's due on April 7 by 10 am here https://www.dropbox.com/request/kYBBOEogbWiKLgDXF2vt.
 See the submission instruction in our facebook group.

 * [03-16-2021] Homework 3 is uploaded.
 You'll get to build your first neural nets from scratch!
 The submission is due by March 25 at noon.
 You can upload your solutions in the following dropbox link https://www.dropbox.com/request/dSL6mPAm0NQ8KPELMDo9.